munificent/game-programming-patterns/book/component.markdown

 domain boundaries.
 For example, we'll take all of the code for handling user input and move it into a separate `InputComponent` class. `Bjorn` will then own an instance of this component.
-We repeat this process for each of the domains that Bj&oslash;rn touches.
+We repeat this process for each of the domains that Bjørn touches.

 When we're done, we'll have moved almost everything out of `Bjorn`.
 All that remains is a thin shell that binds the components together.